AIMS@JCU Member Responsibilities

 5. Other institute affiliations if applicable

 It is important to be aware that there are advantages for both partner institutions in adopting the approved format.
-DEST have advised that a publication with an author affiliation AIMS@JCU can be claimed by JCU and included as publications under the IGS funding scheme.
+Publications with an author affiliation AIMS@JCU can be claimed by JCU and included as publications under the Institutional Grant Scheme (IGS) funding scheme.
 Therefore AIMS@JCU publications will contribute to earning funds for JCU.
-Similarly AIMS is able to note any AIMS@JCU publications as Outputs, for the Federal Funds received, increasing AIMS publications will be a positive contribution to outputs specifically measured by AIMS and reported in the Annual Report.
+Similarly AIMS can note any AIMS@JCU publications as Outputs, for the Federal Funds received, increasing AIMS publications will be a positive contribution to outputs specifically measured by AIMS and reported in the Annual Report.

 There is no detrimental impact of adopting the approved format and both partner institutions will benefit from the increase in publications generated by AIMS@JCU research.

-Regarding acknowledgements we ask that you please include:
+Regarding Traditional Owners acknowledgements we ask that you please include:

 2) Reporting